 The command analyzes the unit file and reports any syntax errors, missing files, or other issues.
 You must fix any reported issues before enabling and starting the service.

-Check the logs for your service with the journalctl -u SERVICE command
+Check the logs for your service with the journalctl -u SERVICE command sudo journalctl -u my-custom-service.service

 If you experience any issue with a systemd service, check the service's log.
 For example: